 America Movil is one of Latin America's leading telecoms and pay TV groups with a footprint stretching well beyond its home market of Mexico into Brazil, Argentina and several other Latin and Central American markets.
 It has also established a presence in Europe through selective acquisition.
 The group operates in Mexico as Telcel - the dominant local mobile carrier with almost 70% local share - and fixed line operator Telmex.
 However, its most widely spread business is Claro, the leading carrier in Brazil in terms of total mobile, fixed line and pay-TV customers (Telefonica's Vivo is bigger by mobile subscribers), and extending to 14 other regional markets.
-The group's other significant subsidiaries include Telekom Austria, trading as A1 at home or Vip and Mobiltel in other Eastern European markets, and US prepaid MVNO service TracFone.
+The group also controls Telekom Austria, trading as A1 at home or Vip and Mobiltel in other Eastern European markets, through a majority shareholding; as well as US prepaid MVNO service TracFone.
 The latter markets brands including Straight Talk, Net 10 and, as of the end of 2016, Walmart Family Mobile.
 America Movil tried but failed to take control of KPN of the Netherlands in 2013 but remains its biggest shareholder with around 21%.
-The group's total mobile subscriber numbers were 286m by the end of 2015, including 74m in Mexico and 66m in Brazil.
-Revenues for 2015 were around $57bn, of which just over a third was generated in Mexico, and a quarter in Brazil.
+The group's total mobile subscriber numbers were 281m by the end of 2016, including 73m in Mexico, 60m in Brazil and 26m in the US.
+Revenues for 2016 were around $52.4bn, of which just over a third was generated in Mexico, a quarter in Brazil and almost 1 fifth in the US.
 Daniel Hajj is CEO.
 The group was formed from the acquisition in 2000 of Telcel, the mobile operations spun off from formerly state-controlled telecoms group Telmex.
 The remaining operations of Telmex were acquired a decade later.
 The Claro network was launched in Brazil in 2003 following the acquisition and merger of a series of regional operators.
 America Movil acquired an initial stake in Telekom Austria in 2012, and took majority control in 2014.
 The group is controlled by Mexican billionaire Carlos Slim and his family.
 Adbrands does not currently profile this company but subscribers may access account assignments and contact information.
 The searchable account assignments database is available to full subscribers to Adbrands.net premium services.
 Click here to access Adbrands account assignments (subscribers only); or see here for information on how to subscribe.

 Advertising expenditure for America Movil in 2015?
 See ranking of Declared Advertising Costs